 The Fitzcarrald Arch's uplift played an important role in the evolution of the Amazon Basin and a major role in increasing its biodiversity (Espurt et al., 2010).
-However, in 15 the case of the Bolivian Amazon, its effects have not yet been explored.
-Here, I suggest that the tectonic regime brought about by the Fitzcarrald Arch has determined the hydrology, flooding patterns, the forest-savannah ecotone and overall evolution of the landscape of the LM at both a regional and a local scale.
-Tectonic controls the differences in soils and vegetation between the hilly landscape of the Cerrado Beniano, the

-- flat and incised Transitional Zone, and the vast floodplain of the central and southern LM.
-In the Cerrado Beniano, the uplift causes the outcropping of lateritic crusts and the formation of a hilly topography, while, in the Transitional Zone, it prevents the deposition of fluvial sediments over the savannahs, with detrimental effects on soil fertility (Lombardo et al., 2013a).
-The southern LM is a subsiding area, therefore subjected to - the deposition of recent fluvial sediments, and hence more fertile.
+However, in the case of the Bolivian Amazon, its effects have not yet been explored.
+Here, I suggest that the uplift of the Fitzcarrald Arch has determined the evolution of the landscape of the LM at both a regional and a local scale.
+Tectonics control the differences in soils and vegetation between the hilly landscape of the Cerrado Beniano, the flat and incised transitional zone, and the vast floodplain of the central and southern LM.
+In the Cerrado Beniano, the uplift causes the outcropping of lateritic crusts and the formation of a hilly topography, while, in the transitional zone, it prevents the deposition of fluvial sediments over the savannahs, with detrimental effects on soil fertility (Lombardo et al., 2013a).
+The southern LM is a subsiding area, therefore subjected to the deposition of recent fluvial sediments, and hence more fertile.
 The transition between the Cerrado Beniano and the central/southern LM is also the transition between the uplifting north and the subsiding south.
-This exerts an important control over the river network of the western LM, determining the underfitting of rivers that flow north at approximately -14° S. When the uplift causes a decrease in river slope, interior deltas and wetlands form, like the large interior delta of the Maniqui River which could have been induced by the uplift of the Transitional Zone.
+This exerts an important control over the river network of the western LM, determining the underfitting of rivers that flow north at approximately -14° S. When the uplift causes a decrease in river slope, interior deltas and wetlands form, like the large interior delta of the Maniqui River which could have been induced by the uplift of the transitional zone.